-The midrange model, the C300 4Matic, received a new powerplant for the latest model year.
+The midrange model, the C300 4Matic, received a new powerplant for the previous model year.
 It remains the only variant to include all-wheel drive.
 The old 3.0-liter V6, with its 228 ponies and 221 lb-ft of torque, has now made way for a detuned version of the C350's 3.5-liter V6.
 That engine retains direct injection but makes a more competitive 248-horsepower along with 251 lb-ft.

 The C350 is the sprinter of the family, utilizing a direct-injected 3.5-liter V6 that cranks out 302 horsepower and 273 lb-ft of torque and enables zero-to-60 mph runs comfortably under six seconds.
 It also gains an ECO Start/Stop system to gain a few more miles out of a tank in the city cycle.
 The new engine was needed to justify the price difference compared to the more torquey turbo base engine.

-For the latest model year, the C300 4MATIC and C350 gained a stop/start system that shuts down the engine when the car comes to a rest to save fuel, then automatically starts the motor once the driver hits the gas pedal.
+All C-Class models feature a stop/start system that shuts down the engine when the car comes to a rest to save fuel, then automatically starts the motor once the driver hits the gas pedal.
 Fuel economy is rated at 21/31 mpg and 20/29 mpg for the C250 and C350 models, respectively.
 The C300 4MATIC returns 20/27 mpg.

 The C-Class can be had in Luxury or Sport guise.
 "Luxury" models include a traditional Mercedes hood ornament above an upright grille, along with understated wheels and fascia trim.
 "Sport" models are differentiated by a large Mercedes badge set into a somewhat more rearward-leaning grille as well as a more aggressive front fascia (including LED lights) and wheels; the C350 comes only as a Sport model.

-The interior is dominated by a prominent trim panel (finished in wood or an imitation aluminum) which stretches from the center air vents along the passenger side dashboard, adding visual width.
+The interior is dominated by a prominent trim panel (finished in wood or an imitation aluminum) that stretches from the center air vents along the passenger side dashboard, adding visual width.
 Behind an aggressive three-spoke, 12-button multifunction steering wheel lie deeply recessed tubular gauges featuring a 4.5-inch color display in the center of the speedometer, which can call-up numerous screens and functions related to audio, telephone, navigation and vehicle settings.